dribnet/purvs/README.md

-the reason some of then dont fit is becasue every arc i used is a perfect circle or a part of one so letters like D, O and Q which are very round cant fit into a rectangle the reasons i chose such vibrant contrasting colours is so that you can keep track of how each arc moves and transitions around the letters the rectangle in the letters is very minimal becasue not every letter needs it and another colour makes it very overwhelming.
+the reason some of then dont fit is becasue every arc i used is a perfect circle or a part of one so letters like D, O and Q which are very round cant fit into a rectangle the reasons i chose such vibrant contrasting colours is so that you can keep track of how each arc moves and transitions around the letters the rectangle in the letters is very minimal becasue not every letter needs it and another colour makes it very overwhelming. to make the smooth interpolation work the start angle always had to be smaller than the firt so it doesnt overlap